Graylog2/documentation/pages/pipelines/functions.rst

 ---------------
 ``route_to_stream(id: string | name: string, [message: Message])``

-Routes the ``messsage`` to the given stream.
+Routes the ``message`` to the given stream.
 The stream can be looked up by either specifying its ``name`` or the ``id``.

 If ``message`` is omitted, this function uses the currently processed message.